bartificer/programming-by-stealth/docs/pbs37.md

 Below you’ll find the screencast embedded, and, links to the various tools mentioned.
 Myself and Allison have also recorded a podcast for this instalment.
 I share my screen with Allison, and we walk through all the same steps as I do in the screencast, but with Allison stopping me and asking all the questions you probably are as you watch the screencast.
 When published, that podcast will be linked into this post.

-# Matching Postcast Episode 494
+# Matching Podcast Episode 494

 Listen Along: Chit Chat Accross the Pond Episode 494